MaxLEAF3824/MaxLEAF3824/README.md

 - 👋 Hi, I’m @MaxLEAF3824
 - 👀 I’m interested in Knowledge Enhanced NLP
-- 🌱 I’m currently pursuing my PhD at fdu
+- 🌱 I’m currently a PhD student at fdu
 - 📫 How to reach me: yqguo22@m.fudan.edu.cn

 <!---